 Space Quakes hit at random causing destruction.
 A school kid discovers that space quakes are caused by the arrival of “spirits”.
 His sister and some of his classmates are involved with a group that tries, with little success, to battle these spirits.
 As spirits are all young girls he is drafted into the group to try dating the spirits to get them to be less destructive.
 If this sounds absurd, it is.
 It’s also badly written, full of cliche’s and tired hackneyed, plot lines.
 Even a comedy needs a certain degree of logic and internal consistency.
-This doesn’t.
-If you can hang in past the middle t does get better as it goes on.
+This doesn’t have it.
+If you can hang in past the middle it does get better as it goes on.
 They try less for silly humour and more for a good story.

 Dave The Barbarian